code-423n4/2023-08-arbitrum/README.md

 The [Arbitrum DAO](https://docs.arbitrum.foundation/concepts/arbitrum-dao) governs the Arbitrum One and Nova chains.
 The [Security Council](https://docs.arbitrum.foundation/concepts/security-council) is responsible for making emergency response decisions when the community needs to address a critical security risks to the protocol.
 They are a 12 member council from independent organisations that hold the ability to conduct emergency actions to the Arbitrum chains.
 The 12 member council is separated into 2 cohorts which are elected alternatively every 6 months.

-The codebase includes the subsystem of the Arbitrum Governance system that allows these cohorts to be managed and elected through an on-chain suite of smart contracts written in Solidity.
+The codebase includes the subsystem of Arbitrum Governance that allows these cohorts to be managed and elected through an on-chain suite of smart contracts written in Solidity.

 A summary of the statement of project can be found in the [Arbitrum Governance forums](https://forum.arbitrum.foundation/t/proposal-security-council-elections-proposed-implementation-spec/15425).